Add to collection

 Brown teal/pāteke

 Brown teal/pāteke (Anas chlorotis) are dabbling ducks endemic to New Zealand.
 They were once common in kahikatea forest swamps and a range of other aquatic habitats.
 They are omnivorous, with a diverse diet that includes terrestrial, freshwater and marine invertebrates and vegetation such as seeds and leaves of both land and water plants.
-There were two subspecies of pāteke, but the South Island subspecies is now extinct.
-The North Island subspecies has the lowest numbers of any duck on the mainland and is considered to be at risk – recovering, with concerted conservation efforts currently in place.
+There were two subspecies of pāteke.
+The South Island subspecies is very likely now functionally extinct, it is difficult to declare them extinct due to the remote habitats they formerly used.
+A South Island brown teal was last recorded in the wild in 1999 and the species is classified as data deficient.
+The North Island subspecies has the lowest numbers of any duck on the mainland, but recent intensive efforts to halt its decline has led to a slow increase in their numbers.
+They are classified as Threatened: nationally-increasing.

 They have an obvious white eye-ring and dark brown eyes, as do all teal species that are endemic to New Zealand.
 This distinguishes them from the other species of teal that have originated overseas, such as the grey teal.
 They are darkish brown with bars of colour on their wings, green speculums and dark grey legs and bills.
 Breeding males have a greenish colouring on their heads and a chestnut chest.
 There are two other critically endangered teal species living on the Subantarctic Islands.